Is your company environmentally friendly or "green"? Are you "carbon neutral"?

 Why doesn’t Tiger Technologies just put solar panels on its roof or something?

-The practical answer is that we don’t have a big enough roof!
+A practical answer is that you probably want your website to work at night when there’s no sun or wind, and battery storage isn’t reliable enough.
 More generally, though, it makes sense to invest in large-scale projects.
 As Carbonfund.org puts it, “it’s more cost effective and better for the environment to build a 100 MW wind energy farm in the Midwest than a 5 kW windmill in your backyard.”
 In terms of greenhouse gases, it doesn’t matter all that much where clean energy is generated.

-So we could try to generate 107,000 kWh of solar electricity on our rooftop, or we could buy renewable energy certificates that make it cost-effective for a company to build solar panels in the desert to generate the same 107,000 kWh.
-Either way, 107,000 kWh of extra renewable electricity is generated and 65 tons of CO₂ are saved.
+So we could try to generate 67,000 kWh of solar electricity on our rooftop, or we could buy renewable energy certificates that make it cost-effective for a company to build solar panels in the desert to generate the same 67,000 kWh (and more).
+Either way, the same amount of renewable electricity is generated and 40 tons of CO₂ are saved.

 By the way, we know that some people are skeptical of carbon offsets and energy certificates.
 They do work, though.
 The electrical grid operator in California is legally required to buy renewable energy if it’s available at market rates — the problem is that it usually costs more.
 The certificates pay generators the difference between “dirty” and “clean” power generation costs, making it possible for them to sell clean renewable power at dirty market rates.
 Every clean kilowatt funded by a renewable energy certificate really does mean one less dirty kilowatt in the grid.